cschiller/zhongwen/README.md

 Zhongwen knows that there's an entry at the Chinese Grammar Wiki for the entry you're just looking at, it will show you the following text at the bottom of the pop-up window: 'Press "g" for grammar and usage notes.'
-If you then press "g" on your keyboard, a new tab will open in your browser and it will take you directly to the corresponding page in the Chinese Grammar Wiki.
+If you then press <kbd>g</kbd> on your keyboard, a new tab will open in your browser and it will take you directly to the corresponding page in the Chinese Grammar Wiki.

 ## Why Is Pinyin Shown in Different Colors?
 If you're learning Chinese, Zhongwen helps you remember the tone of each character by displaying it in a different color.
-It uses the following color scheme for showing Pinying syllables:
+By default it uses the following color scheme for showing Pinyin syllables:

 - First tone syllables are shown in red.
 - Second tone syllables are shown in orange.